SushmitaGoswami/java_reactive_programming_poc/README.md

 Mono : Producer can generate 0 or 1 element.
 Flux : Subscriber generate 0 or n elements.

-## Mono
-Mono can be created in any of the following ways,
-- Just : It should be used when we already have the data in hand.
-- fromSupplier/ fromCallable/ fromRunnable : It should be used when we need to calculate the data in each call.

 Here building data pipeline is separated from the execution.